intelligentplant/AppStoreConnect.Adapters/docs/writing-an-adapter.md

     - [IWriteSnapshotTagValues](/src/DataCore.Adapter.Abstractions/RealTimeData/IWriteSnapshotTagValues.cs)
     - [IWriteTagValueAnnotations](/src/DataCore.Adapter.Abstractions/RealTimeData/IWriteTagValueAnnotations.cs)

-## Extension Features

-In addition to standard features, implementers can define their own extension features.
-See below for further details.
+Adapters can also implement custom extension features.
+This is described in more detail below.

 ## Helper Methods

-`AdapterBase<TOptions>` defines helper methods that should be used in feature implementations:
+`AdapterBase<TAdapterOptions>` defines helper methods that should be used in feature implementations:

 - The `ValidateInvocation` ensures that the `IAdapterCallContext` and request object passed into a feature method implementation are non-null and pass validation.
 - The `CreateCancellationTokenSource` method takes a params array of `CancellationToken` instances and returns a `CancellationTokenSource` that will request cancellation when any of the supplied cancellation tokens request cancellation, or the adapter is stopped.